For anyone that’s never tried it and is wondering, “What does horchata taste like?” I’ve got the answer right here.

 - For an alternative to long-grain white rice, you can use any other rice you want.
 For extra fiber, you can use brown or black rice.

-Instead of long grain white rice, you can use unsweetened rice milk as an alternative.
+Instead of long-grain white rice, use unsweetened rice milk.
 For the cinnamon sticks, substitute it with ground cinnamon.

-You’ll need extra whisking power for this version and I think the original blended horchata still tastes better, but this shortcut recipe is still worth a shot!
+You’ll need extra whisking power for this version.
+But while blended horchata tastes better, this shortcut is still worth a shot!

-You can also try adding bourbon and have something similar to eggnog but thinner and sweeter.
+You can also try bourbon and have something similar to eggnog but thinner and sweeter.

 We are sorry that this post was not useful for you!